Sneezing, runny nose or itchy, watery eyes? Your body is at war.

 Symptoms of a food allergy can be severe, like anaphylaxis or mild allergic responses like hives, stomach cramps, trouble swallowing or swelling of the tongue.
 For more information about food allergies and how to avoid common food triggers, medication options when allergic reactions happen and treatment for this condition, contact us today!

 GERD, or gastroesophageal reflux disease, is a digestive disorder that commonly causes heartburn or indigestion.
-Because heartburn is such a common condition for many, it may not be immediately considered part of this disease, preventing those suffering from receiving the treatment they need.
+Because heartburn is such a common condition for many, it may not be immediately considered part of this condition, preventing those suffering from receiving the treatment they need.
 Heartburn can be controlled with diet, but if you’re also experiencing trouble swallowing, sore throat, or hoarseness in the morning, you may be suffering from GERD.
 Luckily, GERD is also managed with lifestyle or diet changes, medication or surgical procedures.
 To learn more about GERD, avoiding common triggers, medication options and immunotherapy treatment for this condition, contact us today!

 Recurring respiratory infections, colds, chest infections, ear infections, are not simply common illnesses, they could be due to an immune deficiency caused by a respiratory allergy.
 Because it is often misdiagnosed, an immune deficiency can be difficult to catch.
 Watch out for common illnesses, like ear infections or sinusitis, occurring more than 8 times a year, poor growth or unexplained weight loss, swollen lymph nodes or a family history of an immunodeficiency.
 Interested in learning more about this condition and treatments?
 Contact us today!